How to Survive the Furious Fours

 Giving the kids screen time

 Screen time is my go-to for getting the kids to wind down when they come home from school.
-The four-year-old goes straight for YouTube Kids (groan) while the seven-year-old heads straight for her tablet.
+The 4-year-old goes straight for YouTube Kids (groan), while the 7-year-old heads straight for her tablet.

 It keeps them calm for a bit, stops them arguing over the TV and gives me time to prepare dinner.